Team-GhostLand/GhostLand7/README.md

 ## Credits/Licensing:
-* Licensed under MIT (ie. the „Do whatever the fuck you want”-clause), with the exception of some files (mentioned later).
+* Licensed under [MIT]() (ie. the „Do whatever the fuck you want”-clause), with the exception of some files (mentioned later).
 * [Guzio](https://github.com/GuzioMG), [MidnightSP](https://github.com/Midnight-SP) and other people who didn't push any patches, but nevertheless helped us in some way on [our Discord](https://discord.gg/qCNUYBXY7P).
 * [__*#GhostLand Project*__](https://github.com/Team-GhostLand/) – by [Jifo](https://github.com/JIFO0)
 * This repository contains some files from 2 projects that are not licensed under MIT.
 We embedded them in compliance with their licenses, but this DOES NOT RE-LICENSE THEM under MIT in any way, shape, or form (we have no right to do so, after all).
-So if you were to fork/download/clone or otherwise obtain a copy of this project, you either also need to follow their licenses (such as no monetization), or **you must remove those files**.
+So if you were to fork/download/clone or otherwise obtain a copy of this project, you either also need to follow their licenses (such as no monetization; make sources public), or **you must remove those files**.
 One of those files, Async Mod, comes from [this amazing repo](https://github.com/Bliss-tbh/Async-1.20.1/) (seriously amazing, I love those commit messages - btw, I too hate Gradle) and is licensed under [GPL](https://github.com/Bliss-tbh/Async-1.20.1/blob/ver/1.20.1/LICENSE) (ie. if you modify that file, you need to release all changed sources).
 The other non-MIT project (files: Less-Dramatic Skies resourcepack and everything including Vanilla Tweaks (or VT_) in its name) is [Vanilla Tweaks](https://vanillatweaks.net/).
 According to their [license](https://vanillatweaks.net/terms/), we need to have a `credits.txt` file with contents specified by them (which we do), which will be included on all main publishing platforms (we placed it inside `overrides`, so when you load this project's MRPACK inside Modrith (our target platform), the file will be included in the profile's root) and „our pack must include proper modification and/or additions” (which - if you count the modpack as a whole - probably counts, considering it has over 300 said modifications) and mustn't be monetised (which it isn't).
-Oh, we also have a resourcepack that got extracted from the [Analog](https://modrinth.com/mod/analog) mod, but that one's also licensed under [MIT](https://github.com/Gibatron/analog/blob/1.20/LICENSE), so we can safely include it in a different MIT project, as long as we include their exact wording of their license (which I just did, with that link).
+That's it for non-MIT projects, but we also have a resourcepack that got extracted from the [Analog](https://modrinth.com/mod/analog) mod and our own fork of Create Track Map (CTM Restitched), but they're both licensed under [MIT](https://github.com/Gibatron/analog/blob/1.20/LICENSE), so we can safely include it in a different MIT project, as long as we include their exact wording of their licenses (which I just did, with that link - well, technically, only for Analog, but that CTM fork is made by us, so this pack's license is the same for it, as well).